puppetlabs/puppet-specifications/language/names.md

 * parameter
 * variable

-This is explained in the following sections:
+This is explained in the following sections.

 ### Class